konradoberwimmer/LSAnalyzer/LSAnalyzer/README.md

 * create an automated test suite for a wider range of published trustful coefficients from known data (PIRLS, PISA school level, ...) that conducts realistic workflows
 * refactoring of data table creation and management OR switch from BIFIEsurvey to a specialized R package for LSAnalyzer
 * dynamically show warning message for logistic regression with groups when BIFIEsurvey version is too low
-* correct display of buttons for moving around variables in request analysis dialogs; also implement double-click as a way to move around variables
 * implement better list of plausible values with clear separation of regex, display name and mandatory

 # Would-be-nice-but-hard-to-implement